jadijadi/lpic1book/1041_create_partitions_and_filesystems.md

 - Size is size!
 - ID indicated the partiton format (82 is swap, 83 is linux data, ..)

-It is also possible to run fdisk in interactive mode. `m` wlii show you the help:
+It is also possible to run fdisk in interactive mode. `m` will show you the help:

 ```
 root@funlife:~# fdisk /dev/sda